TigerMint/azure-content/articles/sql-database-command-line-tools.md

 # Manage SQL Azure Resources with PowerShell

-In this topic you use a PowerShell script to create an Azure SQL Database logical server, a database, and a firewall rule.
+In this topic you will use a PowerShell script to create an Azure SQL Database logical server, a database, and a firewall rule.

 ## Step 1: Install Azure SDK